Infertile. How do I take that as a husband?

 I love my wife, and I will promise to love her forever.
 As much as possible, I do not want this infertility issue to become something that will ruin our ten years of marriage.
-I know for sure that I will not forgive myself if I lose my wife over the idea of having a child.
-I would still pick her over some unnecessary argument about wanting a baby.
+I would still pick her over some unnecessary argument about dealing with infertility.
 That is the truth.
-That is what I know.
+That is what I know about infertility.
 However, that is not exactly what I feel right now.
-And that is what makes this whole emotional and mental health issue so complicated to handle.
+And that is what makes this whole infertility issue so complicated to handle.

 But honestly, I would love to have a child.
-And even before we got married, my wife and I talked about it a hundred times that we want to have a family.
-Therefore, every time I told her that it will be okay and that I don’t care about having kids anymore, she never believes me because she knew how much I wanted to have kids.
-That makes me feel guilty because, at some point, it felt like I was the cause of her insecurities.
+And even before we got married, my wife and I talked a hundred times about wanting to have a family.
+Therefore, every time I told her that it would be okay and that I didn’t care about her infertility, she never believed me because she knew how much I wanted to have kids.
+That makes me feel guilty because, at some point, it felt like I was the cause of my infertile wife’s insecurities.

 The Basis Of Social Disconnection

 Our most recent issue with this infertility problem is the detachment that we somehow unintentionally practice.
 It was not like we always wanted to isolate ourselves.
-We know there are other things out in the world that provide us with happiness.
-But my wife and I were so bound to this issue of “not having kids anymore” that we choose to shut down people.
+We know other things out in the world provide us with happiness.
+But my wife and I were so bound to this issue of infertility that we chose to shut down people.
+I guess inferiority due to infertility problems might be a factor too.
 Honestly, I am fully aware of the damage this social disconnection can bring to our lives.
-But concerning my wife’s feelings, that is all I can do for now.
+But concerning my wife’s feelings due to infertility, that is all I can do for now.

-I went along with my wife’s idea to entirely keep other people away from us due to the toxicity they bring with their questions and all that.
-It is as if they were trying to flare up the pressure my wife and I had with this problem.
+I went along with my wife’s idea to entirely keep other people away from us due to the toxicity they bring with their questions and all that with her infertility struggle.
+It is as if they were trying to flare up the pressure my wife and I had with this infertility.
 This instance somehow led us to more trouble coping with infertility itself.

 The Struggle In The Relationship

-But the whole negative experience is not revolving limitedly around knowing about the infertility issue, but rather the truth that we have to deal with.
-My wife’s mental health and I were so unstable that it made our relationship suffer up until now.
-The primary dilemma was that we could not find the right reasons to work together through this whole situation.
-We even have a hard time agreeing to seek medical help because we both felt like this was a dead end.
+But the whole negative experience is not limited to knowing about the infertility issue but rather the truth we have to deal with.
+My wife’s mental health and I were so unstable that our relationship suffered until now.
+The primary dilemma was that we could not find the right reasons to work together through this situation.
+We even had difficulty agreeing to seek medical help because we both felt like this was a dead end.

-At some point, my wife lost all the courage and motivation to work through this infertility issue.
-And even if she tried and said that she was okay and that she already accepted the complication and impossibility of having a child, what she was showing was different.
-She was never a happy person anymore, and that makes me feel so anxious and depressed.
-It came to a point where both of us somehow feel the need to let go of each other because of the pressure buildup inside the house.
+At some point, my infertile wife developed inferiority.
+She lost all the courage and motivation to work through this infertility issue.
+And even if she tried and said that she was okay and already accepted the complication and impossibility of having a child, what she was showing was different.
+She was never a happy person anymore, and that made me feel so anxious and depressed.
+It came to a point where both of us somehow felt the need to let go of each other because of the pressure buildup inside the house.
 Unfortunately, we are still holding on and trying to move on for good.